EXECUTIVE DIRECTOR / CO-FOUNDER

 2021-2022 F4Y Advocates Co-Chair, F4Y Mentor since 2021

 Ofisa currently attends UCSB and majors in sociology with a minor in poverty, inequality, and social justice.
 Although he’s not sure what field he wants to work in after graduation, he knows he wants to support others and see the world!
 He lives by the mantra “Be curious, not judgmental.”

 He decided to join the Freedom 4 Youth team because he wanted to be involved with an organization that focuses on youth that have been impacted by the criminal legal system.
 He believes that in order to make the world a better place, we have to focus on what our young ones are being taught!
 Ofisa hopes that he’s able to teach people that consistency and listening go a long way.

-Youth Programs and Outreach Coordinator, F4Y Mentor since 2019
+Youth Programs and Advocacy Coordinator, F4Y Mentor since 2019

 Lena graduated from UCSB in June 2021 with a BA in global studies.
 She is interested in a career that is either civil rights law or policy oriented, and wants to focus on youth and womxn who are system-impacted.
 She wants to be a part of a community that leads with love, compassion, and a holistic understanding of the individual.
 Lena believes that Santa Barbara desperately needs this support for our youth!